-All staff and volunteers need to recognise that it is not uncommon for a child or young person to be strongly attracted to an adult who works with them and/or develop a 'crush' or infatuation.
+All staff and volunteers need to recognise that it is not uncommon for a child to be strongly attracted to an adult who works with them and/or develop a 'crush' or infatuation.
 They should make every effort to ensure that their own behaviour cannot be brought into question, does not appear to encourage this and be aware that such infatuations may carry a risk of their words or actions being misinterpreted.

-Any member of staff or volunteer who receives a report,
+Any member of staff or volunteer who receives a report, overhears something, or otherwise notices any sign, however small or seemingly insignificant, that a child has become or may be becoming infatuated with either

-- misconstrued are declared and recorded - generally, only give gifts to an individual child as part of an agreed reward system - where giving gifts other than as above, ensure that these are of insignificant value and given to all pupils equally - ensure that all selection processes which concern children and young people are fair and that wherever practicable these are undertaken and agreed by more than one member of staff - ensure that they do not behave in a manner which is or could be construed as either favourable or unfavourable to individual pupils overhears something, or otherwise notices any sign, however small or seemingly insignificant, that a child or young person has become or may be becoming infatuated with either themselves or a colleague, should immediately report this to the Headteacher10.
+- ensure that all selection processes which concern children and young people are fair and that wherever practicable these are undertaken and agreed by more than one member of staff - ensure that they do not behave in a manner which is or could be construed as either favourable or unfavourable to individual pupils

+- Record and report to the Headteacher any incidents or indications (verbal, written or physical) that suggest a pupil/student may have developed an infatuation with a member of staff or volunteer - always acknowledge and maintain professional boundaries themselves or a colleague, should immediately report this to the Headteacher8.
 In this way appropriate early intervention can be taken which can prevent escalation and avoid hurt, embarrassment or distress for those concerned.

-- Record and report to the Headteacher any incidents or indications (verbal, written or physical) that suggest a pupil/student may have developed an infatuation with a member of staff or volunteer - always acknowledge and maintain professional boundaries